 Walton was selected to receive the Marvin D. "Swede" Johnson Award for her leadership supporting adult learners at Thomas Edison State University.
 She formed a coalition of adult‐serving institutions to provide congressional leaders with policy advice regarding quality assurance, higher education reauthorization and regulations affecting adult students.

 Walton oversaw the advocacy efforts for the creation of a more equitable budget formula for Thomas Edison State University.
-During one of most contentious budget seasons in state history, Walton successfully steered advocacy efforts to secure additional resources for student support services and the restoration of nearly 25% of the institution’s budget.
+During one of most contentious budget seasons in state history, Walton successfully steered advocacy efforts to secure additional resources for student support services and the restoration of nearly 25 percent of the institution’s budget.

 She also managed a two-tiered local and state initiative to secure the facilities for the university’s school of nursing, which is in George A. Pruitt Hall.
 Walton led the advocacy campaign for the University to acquire the property involving alumni, local businesses, churches, not-for-profit organization and residents.